RaquelPlaza/angular5-dojo/README.md

 ### Modules Explained

 A module is essentially a packet of references.
-They import other modules to be used by its components and exports its components to other modules.
-By default every angular app will have an app.module.ts file which is the primary module where everything else is referenced.
+They import other modules to be used by its components and exports there components to other modules.
+By default every Angular app will have an app.module.ts file which is the primary module where everything else is referenced.
 Large sections of the app can then be broken down into child modules.

-Lets have a look at our entry point module app.module.ts.
+Let’s have a look at our entry point module app.module.ts.

 Firstly at the top of the file you will see a list of imports, anything that will be referenced within the module needs to be included here.